Hoecker-Lab/pocketoptimizer/README.rst

 **********************************

 PocketOptimizer creates many files in the directory that is specified as the working directory.
-These can be files containing parameters for the protein or the ligand molecule, files containing the calculated energies, or files prepared for the solver algorithm.
+These can be files containing parameters for the protein or the ligand molecule or files containing the calculated energies.
 In order to delete them, PocketOptimizer includes a clean-up procedure, which scans your working directory after these files.

 .. code-block:: python